Today, social-emotional learning (SEL) is widely recognized as foundational to K-12 education. As a leading superintendent recently put it:

 “We need to realize that social-emotional learning is not an ‘and' that will come at the expense of our academic work.
 It's an ‘and' that allows us to build on our academic work.”

-SEL has seen a rapid rise in interest over the last few years—especially in 2020-21 as districts navigate the challenges of COVID-19 and recent racial injustice events.
+SEL has seen a rapid rise in interest over the last few years.
 That's why we put together this comprehensive guide to social-emotional learning.

 In the sections below, we've compiled research and resources on why SEL is important, the benefits of SEL for students and adults, and how to put SEL into practice through curriculum and measurement.
 Use the table of content links to navigate your way through the guide!